CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 The component of [Monetary Value](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#413-monetary-value-1) might want to be expanded to integrate various cryptrocurrencies, not merely "a currency code as defined by ISO 4217".

-_Non-monetary value type of assets of digital / crypto nature_ would also require definition and integration under bodies of Law, etc.
+_Non-monetary value type of assets of digital / crypto nature_ would also require definition and integration under bodies of Law.

 ##### Interoperability aspect-
 Settlements and Restitutions involving on-chain digital / cryptoassets processes might want to be considered.